 Chef Brian MacKenzie

-I began my career in cooking one summer at the Jersey shore while spending the summer with my uncle, aunt and cousins.
-Summers in N.J. were a good escape from the Mississippi heat.
-My first kitchen job took a little convincing with the owner.
-Once in, I couldn’t get enough of the pace.
-I worked as much as possible to get as much experience as possible in the fast paced kitchen.
-Once the summer was over, I moved back to Mississippi to go to college at Mississippi State University.
-Here, I majored in business administration.
-During college, I maintained a restaurant job as a cook throughout the remainder of school.
-The more lucrative waitstaff positions were always tempting, but my goal for a future in restaurants remained with focus on the kitchen.
+I began my career one summer at the Jersey shore while spending the summer with family.
+It took a bit of convincing for the owner to take me on, but once I started I couldn’t get enough of the place.
+I learned as much as I could in the fast paced kitchen.
+When summer was over, I went home to Mississippi to attend Mississippi State University.
+While in school, I worked as a cook.
+Although the more lucrative waitstaff positions were always tempting, my goal for the future focused on the kitchen.

-After graduating, I moved west to Colorado and landed a job in the new Colorado casino industry.
-Hoping to get a job in management, I toughed out the new industry for about nine months then started looking for other opportunities.
-The owner of the casino happened to be a restaurateur in Breckenridge, CO.
-After another barrage of selling myself, I convinced him to have me manage his small restaurant operation at the Breckenridge public golf course.
-The experience was perfect.
-After managing this operation, I realized that I lacked a lot of managerial kitchen experience.
-At the end of the golf season, my fiancée Linda, and I moved to Hyde Park, N.Y.
-Here, I enrolled at the Culinary Institute of America to pursue a degree in Culinary Arts.
+After graduating with a degree in business administration, I worked in Colorado’s new casino industry, hoping to get a job in management.
+After about about nine months I convinced the casino owner to hire me to manage his small restaurant operation at the Breckenridge public golf course.
+The experience was perfect, leading to my realization that I lacked managerial kitchen experience.
+At the end of the season, my fiancée Linda and I moved to Hyde Park, N.Y. where I enrolled at the Culinary Institute of America.

 After graduating from the Culinary Institute of America, I landed a job as the Sous Chef at Clifton, The Country Inn, in Charlottesville, VA.
 I worked under Chef Craig Hartman at Clifton for a year and a half.
 At this point, my entrepreneurial passion started tugging.
 I was now ready to venture out on my own.
 In April 1997, Linda and I found the Pleasant Lake Inn and made New London our new home.
-We changed the name to the Inn at Pleasant Lake and began a fine dining restaurant in addition to running the ten rooms of the inn.
-In July of 1999 I was invited to cook a dinner for the prestigious James Beard House in New York City.
+We changed the name to the Inn at Pleasant Lake and began a fine dining restaurant as a complement to the inn.
+In July of 1999, I was invited to cook a dinner for the prestigious James Beard House in New York City.